yaqeen11/Fetal_Health_Classification/Proposal.md

   - Can Fetal heart rate monitoring of short-term variation (STV) has a relationship with fetal health in terms of baseline value?
   - What is the relationship between severe decelerations and uterine contractions in each type of fetal health?
   - Does mean value of short term variability has a relationship with fetal health type in term of uterine contractions?
+  - what is majority  class of fetal health?

 ## MVP Goal: